-Over-the-counter and prescription allergy medications, including antihistamines and anti-inflammatory nasal sprays, can help relieve symptoms.
+Over-the-counter and prescription allergy medications, including antihistamines and anti-inflammatory nasal sprays, can help relieve symptoms and treat ragweed allergies.
 If you know your allergies are worse in late summer and early fall, start taking your allergy medications two weeks before symptoms are at their worst.
 Talk with your doctor about which medication is best for you.

 Ragweed immunotherapy is available to help build tolerance to allergens, reducing or eliminating symptoms.
 Ragweed pollen immunotherapy is available in two forms:

-- Allergy shots: combines multiple allergens in one injection, administered weekly in a doctor’s office.
+- Allergy shots: can combine one or multiple allergens in one injection, administered weekly in a doctor’s office.

 - Under-the-tongue tablets: a daily tablet that dissolves under the tongue, available for grass and ragweed pollen; administered 3 months prior to or during allergy season.

 Talk with a board-certified allergist to determine if immunotherapy is right for you.

 How can I minimize the impact of symptoms during a ragweed season?

 - Pre-medicate with an antihistamine and/or corticosteroid nasal spray 2 hours prior to allergen exposure.
 For eye allergies, use eye drops as needed.